 - Talkspace: Ranges from $260-$396 per month with a la carte services available

 Most people find that therapy is worth the investment.
 However, therapy isn’t just a passive process.
-You need to actively dedicate yourself to the work Many therapists assign homework in between sessions, and you need to practice the skills you learn.
+You need to actively dedicate yourself to the work.
+Many therapists assign homework between sessions, and you need to practice the skills you learn.

-This is an answer you probably don’t like to hear but also don’t find surprising: it depends.
+You probably don’t like to hear this answer but also don’t find it surprising: it depends.

 Some insurance companies contract with specific, in-network therapists to subsidize costs.
 At this time, most insurance companies do not reimburse for online therapy services provided through the major platforms.
 To determine potential coverage, contact your insurance’s membership services before starting your treatment.